 Whilst you may usually come across the raccoons’ mischievous activities in your garden, they will also get into your pet’s food or garbage cans.
 Therefore it is a wise idea to secure trash cans or garbage lids so the animals are unable to open them.
 Plus, any pet food should be kept away at night when these animals are most active.

 Nonetheless, there are various preventive measures one can take.
-For example, just cleaning of the surrounding area may help a great deal.
+For example, just cleaning the surrounding area may help a great deal.
 Raccoons like to den in hollow logs/trees, barns and brush piles.
-Removing overgrown shrubbery, Woodpiles as well as other debris may help.
-Close all open structures, perhaps with screening, & over hanging branches of trees should be pruned to prevent raccoons from gaining access to your rooftop.
+Removing overgrown shrubbery, Woodpiles, as well as other debris, may help.
+Close all open structures, perhaps with screening, & overhanging branches of trees should be pruned to prevent raccoons from gaining access to your rooftop.

 How to Deter Raccoons with Fencing

-As an alternative, one may also place one or two strands of electric fence around the perimeter of the garden, keeping bottom strand within six inches of the ground.
-This will be easily turned on at night & left off during day time if desired.
+As an alternative, one may also place one or two strands of electric fence around the perimeter of the garden, keeping the bottom strand within six inches of the ground.
+This will be easily turned on at night & left off during the daytime if desired.

 Another good technique that will help you keep raccoons out of your garden is trapping.
-However, this technique is better left to wildlife removal professionals, since hemmed up raccoons may get mighty feisty, posing real danger to you.
+However, this technique is better left to wildlife removal professionals, since hemmed-up raccoons may get mighty feisty, posing a real danger to you.

-Keeping raccoons away from your garden takes an integrated approach; application of several measures at once will give better success at getting of raccoons & keeping them away.
+Keeping raccoons away from your garden takes an integrated approach; the application of several measures at once will give better success at getting raccoons & keeping them away.
 Try the above methods.